CSC331-WCU/csc331/_episodes/03-process-api.md

 > - Line 16: If `rc` is equal to `0`.
 >   - The child process will execute the codes inside this conditional block.
 >   - Line 18: prints out a statement and the child's `pid`.
->   - Line 18: sleeps for one second.
+>   - Line 19-22: sets up parameters for a shell command (`wc` in this case).
+>   - Line 23: `exec` replaces the current child process with a completely new process to
+>   execute the `wc` command.
+>   - Line 24: This line's code is contained in the current child process, but was wiped
+>   out when `exec` replaces the current child process with the new process for `wc`.
 > - Line 25: This is the parent process (`rc` is non-negative and not equal to 0)
->     - Line 21: calls the `wait()` function.
+>     - Line 27: calls the `wait()` function.
->     - Line 22: prints out the information of the parent process.
+>     - Line 28: prints out the information of the parent process.
 {: .slide}

 > ## 11.
 Why fork(), wait(), and exec()?